Last Updated on September 3, 2022 by Erik Sullivan

 The steam can reach up to 200F which makes it also efficient for killing dust mites and bed bugs from various surfaces around the house.

 To use a clothes steamer, you simply fill its reservoir with water and turn it on.
 The water is then heated to create steam, which is distributed through the steamer nozzle.

 When the steam is ready, hold the steamer nozzle against the fabric and move it back and forth.
-The steam penetrates the fabric, loosen and relaxes the fibers and eliminates wrinkles.
+The steam penetrates the fabric, loosens and relaxes the fibers, and eliminates wrinkles.